Step 4: Create the Temporary Tuning Rules

 - Allow all applications on the application-default port to identify unexpected applications.Why do I need this rule?Rule Highlights

-- This rule provides visibility into applications that you weren’t aware were running on your network so that you can fine-tune your application allow list.
+- This rule provides visibility into applications that you weren’t aware were running on your network so that you can fine-tune your application whitelist.

-- Monitor all traffic matching this rule to determine whether it represents a potential threat, or whether you need to modify your allow rules to enable access to more applications.
+- Monitor all traffic matching this rule to determine whether it represents a potential threat, or whether you need to modify your whitelist rules to allow the traffic.

 - Because this rule allows all applications, you must add it after the application block rules to prevent bad applications from running on your network.